 Learn how to create a custom lattice unit cell.

-To create a Custom Unit Cell, you insert a Body and define the domain with a Bounding Box.
+To create a Custom Unit Cell, you insert a Body or Graph and define the domain with a Bounding Box.
 The Unit Cell Domain defines the boundary of the Unit Cell and its spatial information within that boundary.

 1. Unit Cell Domain